AntoineSoetewey/statistics-202/README.md

 - **statistics-101** — compute probabilities for the main probability distributions: https://github.com/AntoineSoetewey/statistics-101
 - **statistics-201** — perform statistical inference on mean(s), proportion(s), and variance(s): https://github.com/AntoineSoetewey/statistics-201
 - **statistics-202** — simple linear regression by hand: https://github.com/AntoineSoetewey/statistics-202 (this app)

+## License

+This project is licensed under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+See [LICENSE](LICENSE) for more details.